What is a Nuclear Power Reactor Operator?

 The states with the most job growth for Nuclear Power Reactor Operator are Washington, Idaho, and Nebraska.
 Watch out if you plan on working in South Carolina, Pennsylvania, or Illinois.
 These states have the worst job growth for this type of profession.

-Nuclear Power Reactor Operator Salary
+Salary for a Nuclear Power Reactor Operator

-The typical yearly salary for Nuclear Power Reactor Operators is somewhere between $68,200 and $127,370.
+Nuclear Power Reactor Operators make between $68,200 and $127,370 a year.

 Nuclear Power Reactor Operators who work in Pennsylvania, North Carolina, or Mississippi, make the highest salaries.